 - Your child may take part in group sessions with specific targets to help them make progress

-- A teacher or Teaching Assistant (TA) or practitioner may run small group sessions
+- A teacher or Teaching Assistant (TA/CA) may run small group sessions

 This level of support is available for any child who has specific gaps in their understanding of a subject/area of learning.
 An example of this maybe ‘Leaping through Language’.